rushhabhh/Airline-Delay-Analysis-Prediction/README.md

 **4. Visualizations**
 - Delay by Airline: Bar charts showing delay distribution across airlines.
 - Flight Status Breakdown: Pie and bar charts visualizing early, on-time, and delayed flight proportions.
-T- op Delayed Airports: Insights into which airports experience the highest delays.
+- Top Delayed Airports: Insights into which airports experience the highest delays.

+### Dataset

+The data used in this project is sourced from the U.S. Department of Transportation's Airline On-Time Performance Dataset, covering flight information from January 2024 to July 2024.

+Data Features: Includes details like flight dates, departure and arrival times, delays, cancellations, diversion status, and more.
+Size: **4,095,932 records and 110 columns.**

+## How to Use

+To explore the project:

+1. Clone or download this repository to your local machine
+2. Create a virtual environment and activate it
+3. Install the required packages
+4. Ensure the dataset is available in the data directory
+5. Open and run the Jupyter notebook